FlowFuse/flowfuse/docs/cloud/introduction.md

 FlowFuse Cloud is a hosted service allowing users to sign-up and start creating Node-RED instances without having to install and manage their own instance of FlowFuse.
 The [Concepts](../user/concepts.md) remain the same, but we run the platform for you.

-## 30-day Free Trial
+## 14-day Free Trial

-When users sign-up to FlowFuse Cloud then get a 30-day free trial of the platform.
+When users sign-up to FlowFuse Cloud then get a 14-day free trial of the platform.
-During that trial they are able to create one Small Node-RED Instance.
+During that trial they are able to create up to two Small Node-RED Instances and connect two devices.
 This is a great way to start using FlowFuse and discover a lot of the value it provides.

-Users can setup their billing details at any time during the trial - for example if they want to create additional Node-RED instances.
-Those instances will get charged for, but the trial instance will remain free until the end of the trial period.
+Users can end their trial by heading to the Billing page of their team and upgrading to our Starter package at any time.

-At the end of the 30-day trial period, if billing has not been setup on the team, the trial instance will be suspended.
-This means it will no longer be running and the editor will not be accessible.
-Once billing has been setup on the team, the instance can be resumed by the team owner.
+Otherwise, at the end of the 14-day trial period, any instances created in the team will be suspended.
+This means they will no longer be running and the editor will not be accessible.
+Users will need to add their Billing details at which point they will be able to restart their suspended Node-RED isntances.

-If billing has been setup with the trial period ends, the trial instance will be added to the team's monthly subscription.

-The platform will email users about their trial when it is nearing the end to ensure they know what is happening and whether they still need to setup billing.
+We will email users about their trial when it is nearing the end to ensure they know what is happening.

 ## Billing